jcs-instructor/mobtimer/backlog.md

 Next

-- [ ] Automate index.ts using create-index-ts
+- [ ] Automate index.ts
+  - [ ] import and export exports.ts
+  - [ ] get rid of most export statements from index.ts (exclude MobTimer something)
+- [ ] Check if we have an extra symlink watch
-- [ ] Investigate regeneration of d.ts files
+- [ ] Investigate regeneration of d.ts files - can't reproduce

 - [ ] UI features (without styling) for all server-exposed methods - using React:
   - [ ] Put action button on separate page that is shown after you join mob.
 See [React Router Proposal](./proposal-react-router.md)